During office hours

 I joined the University in February 2013 as Director of the first Teenage Pregnancy Knowledge Exchange

-I led the implementation of the previous Government's Teenage Pregnancy Strategy for England, which reduced the under-18 conception rate by 34% to the lowest level for 40 years, and helped improve maternity and postnatal support for young parents.
+I led the implementation of the previous Labour Government's Teenage Pregnancy Strategy for England, which reduced the under-18 conception rate by 55% to the lowest level for 40 years, and helped improve maternity and postnatal support for young parents.

-I have extensive experience of supporting partnerships between local government and health and working with a wide range of locally elected politicians, senior leaders in health and local government, commissioners and frontline health and non-health practitioners.
+I have extensive experience of supporting partnerships between local government and health, and working with a wide range of locally elected politicians, senior leaders in health and local government, commissioners and frontline health and non-health practitioners.
+I have recently authored a book - Teenage pregnancy and young parenthood: effective policy and practice - written with Professor Roger Ingham of Southampton University, in collaboration with Dr Venkatraman Chandra-Mouli from WHO and published by Routledge as part of their Adolescence and Society Series.

-I am delighted to be establishing the Knowledge Exchange at University of Bedfordshire with its reputation for addressing inequalities and vulnerable young people and providing high-quality health and social care training.
+I am delighted to have established the Knowledge Exchange at the University of Bedfordshire with its reputation for addressing inequalities and vulnerable young people and providing high-quality health and social care training.

 Reducing teenage pregnancy and improving outcomes for young parents and their children requires a multi-agency approach, involving health and non-health practitioners.
-Understanding teenage pregnancy policy and practice is therefore relevant to many of the Faculty's undergraduate and postgraduate courses.
-I will be providing teaching input to Child and Adult Nursing, Health Visiting and School Nursing, Midwifery, Youth and Community Work and Social Work programmes and the Public Health MSc.
-I look forward to making links between the disciplines, using teenage pregnancy as an illustration of partnership working.
+Understanding teenage pregnancy policy and practice is relevant to many of the Faculty's undergraduate and postgraduate courses.
+I provide teaching input to Child and Adult Nursing, Health Visiting and School Nursing, Midwifery and Youth and Community Work, with a focus on evidence based practice and the contribution of each profession to local teenage pregnancy programmes.

 There has been a considerable amount of research into teenage pregnancy and teenage parenthood.
 The characteristics of young people at risk have been identified and the evidence on what works is well established.
 I am particularly interested in developing more research into service user involvement and the social context which influences how young people and teenage parents use and benefit from services.
 Understanding the perceptions and attitudes of both the service user and the practitioners is essential for improving service design and the effectiveness of one to one consultations.
 Getting services and communication skills right is always important, but even more so when local resources are limited.
 Building trust in services, particularly among the most vulnerable young people, increases their early uptake of support and saves the costs of later intervention.